 While some of these companies only service within specific countries, they’re excellent options to get around the country for a low cost.

-Rent a Car
+7. Rent a car

 Another option is BlaBlaCar.
 This service is a carpool-like option to join travelers traveling to the same place.